Katie Moussouris: HackerOne

 In May 2014, Moussouris was named the Chief Policy Officer at HackerOne, a vulnerability disclosure company based in San Francisco, California.
 In this role, Moussouris was responsible for the company's vulnerability disclosure philosophy, and worked to promote and legitimize security research among organizations, legislators and policy makers.

 "Hack the ..." series

-While still at Microsoft, Moussouris began discussing a bug bounty program with the federal government; she continued these talks when she moved to HackerOne.
-In March 2016, Moussouris was directly involved in creating the Department of Defense's "Hack the Pentagon" pilot program, organized and vetted by HackerOne.
-It was the first bug bounty program in the history of the US federal government.
+While at Microsoft, Moussouris began discussing a bug bounty program with the federal government; she continued these talks when she moved to HackerOne.
+In March 2016, Moussouris was directly involved in creating the Department of Defense's "Hack the Pentagon" pilot program, organized and vetted by HackerOne, the federal government's first bug bounty program.

 Moussouris followed up the Pentagon program with "Hack the Air Force".
 HackerOne and Luta Security are partnering to deliver up to 20 bug bounty challenges over three years to the Defense Department.

 Luta Security

 In April 2016, Moussouris founded Luta Security, a consultancy to help organizations and governments work collaboratively with hackers through bug bounty programs.